raulsenaferreira/PRDC_2021_SUT_module/README.md

 # Experiments for the paper: Benchmarking Safety Monitors for ImageClassifiers with Machine Learning

+## Datasets
+The benchmark datasets applied to these experiments were generated with our data generation module, that can be found in another repository: https://github.com/raulsenaferreira/PRDC_2021_Data_profile_module

 ## Usage
 1) python build_models.py lenet gtsrb keras 0 0 100